m4f1h4rd/MyLibrary139/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate [LNParallaxHeader](https://github.com/OleksandrLan/MyLibrary139) into your Xcode project using CocoaPods, specify it in your Podfile:

 ```ruby
 pod 'MyLibrary139'